telustelecom61/SeleniumAdvance/README.md

 Now run the testng.xml file through eclipse.
 This should run successfully.

-you will get result in console.
+you will get the result in console.